 Auction begins March 2, 5 PM EST.

-To view a picture, read more about the piece, and learn how to place
+To view a picture, read more about the piece, and learn how to place a bid:

 *A BuffaLove Thank You!

 Many heartfelt thanks to writer and artist Kathleen Stachowski, for her wild and talented heart at work for the buffalo!

 * Last Words